 4. Sfizio (Noun) — Whim

 I’m not a big shopper, and shopping abroad can be a hassle.
-My shopping trips are executed with military precision and discipline; tunnel vision in aisles of distraction.
-And yet as I boarded the train to be whisked away from Venice Mestre to Ferrara, I found myself weighed down by an assortment of carnevale paraphernalia, the utter uselessness of which became increasingly manifest with every meter gained between Venice and this otherwise thrifty traveller.
-I now attribute the momentary lapse in providence to lo sfizio del vacanziere – the whim of the holidaymaker.
+My shopping trips are executed with military precision and discipline.
+And yet as I boarded the train to be whisked away from Mestre to Ferrara, I found myself weighed down by an assortment of carnevale paraphernalia.
+Their utter uselessness became increasingly manifest with every meter gained between Venice and this otherwise thrifty traveller.
+I now attribute the momentary lapse in judgement to lo sfizio del vacanziere — the whim of the “holidaymaker”.

 As much as I would have liked to see myself as a vero viaggiatore — a true traveller — it’s ever so hard to convince oneself of this with a plastic carnival mask in hand.
 Not rocambolesco.
 Not at all.

 5. Struggimento (Noun) — Misery

 From Ferrara I bundled into Bologna, trusty guidebook in hand, expecting a bustling student town.
 One of the drawbacks of guidebooks is that they sometimes cause one to abandon common sense and curiosity.
 University was out, the sky was overcast, and the conference brigade was in town.
 I flicked through to the accommodation section and was alarmed to see one measly hostel.
 I phoned.
 Full.
 I trotted from one budget hotel to another.
 Full.
+Full.
 All full.
 Awful.
-I turned to tourist information for the first time in my life.
+I turned to a tourist information center for the first time in my life.

 - “Non sapevi che c’è una conferenza in città?
 Gli hotel sono tutti pieni.”